ADV1K/AutomatedCodeforcesContestRegistration/README.md

 or
 - python3 register.py USERNAME PASSWORD  # default on linux

-## why do i need an additional package if have chromedriver installed and added to the path
+## why do i need an additional package if have chromedriver installed and added to the path?
 ### Short answer
 You Don't.
 ### Long answer
 adding chromedriver to the path can be a real tricky task for a script-kiddie. so i researched about this and came across a very helpful module.
-This module takes care of all the hassle of adding chromedriver to the path
+This module takes care of all the hassle of adding chromedriver to the path so that it is easy for both the user and the developer.